Northampton: Early modern

-The royal connection to Northampton Castle became less significant, and by the time of the English Civil War, Northampton was decidedly pro-Parliament.
+The royal connection to Northampton Castle became less significant and, by the time of the English Civil War, Northampton was decidedly pro-Parliament.
 Though Spencer Compton, Earl of Northampton, was a royalist (Cavalier) and backed King Charles I, the people of Northampton supported Parliament and Oliver Cromwell's republican Roundhead army.
 The town had a long history of religious dissent from the Lollards and Puritanism gained a strong hold on the town.
 The corporation of the town, having already refused to provide troops to the King in 1632 or to pay the notorious ship money tax in 1636, petitioned Parliament in 1642 against papists and bishops.

 When war broke out in 1642, the town willingly became the main Parliamentarian garrison for the south-east Midlands area with the former royal castle as its headquarters.
 In 1643, Prince Rupert attacked Northampton with approximately 2,000 men, but was beaten back at the North Gate of the town.
 Oliver Cromwell visited in 1645 and General Fairfax marched from the town to Naseby, where Charles I's Royalist army was decisively defeated.
 Over 4,000 pairs of leather shoes and 600 pairs of cavalry jack-boots for the Parliamentary armies were manufactured in Northampton during the Civil War, and a further 2,000 for Cromwell's New Model Army in 1648.
 Until well into the 19th century, the shoe industry boomed in and around the town with small manufacturing workshops set up in the surrounding areas.

-The War ended with a Parliamentary victory, resulting in England becoming a Commonwealth, which lasted a decade.
+The war ended with a Parliamentary victory, resulting in England becoming a Commonwealth, which lasted a decade.
 Following the restoration of King Charles II in 1660, he took revenge on the town by ordering the destruction of its walls and partial demolition of its castle in 1662, since it did not support his father Charles I and his cavaliers.
-From then on, the castle was used as a court and a gaol, but its physical condition worsened.
+From then on, the castle was used as a court and a jail, but its physical condition worsened.
 The new council of the town had to pay £200 to have its charter renewed and also required all officials to swear the oath of allegiance and some confirmed by the Crown.